 Going live is an important moment.
 But before the website goes live, it is crucial to test everything on a test server.
 Here you can already check whether the redirects are going well, for example.
 In addition, you can crawl the test environment to see if any new problems have surfaced during the redesign that needs to be resolved before going live, such as canonicals that are incorrect or pages that do not work due to a wrong redirect.

 After going live, keep a close eye on web analytics.
 Use Google Analytics and Google Search Console to find decreases in traffic or an unusual increase in pages not found.
 Check with a rank checker as mentioned in step two whether keywords are declining in the ranking.
 When monitoring, refer to the data from step one, the organic traffic for the migration.
 Based on this data, you know exactly whether the migration is successful or whether you need to intervene.
-If the traffic remains the same or increases after the migration, then the migration went well.
+The website redesign scope of work example is that if the traffic remains the same or increases after the migration, the migration went well.
 If the traffic drops, it could be that something went wrong during the migration.

 With good planning and the right precautions, you can avoid a drop in traffic or a difference in ranking after migration.
 These 10 steps will help you with that.
 If you continue to improve your SEO strategy and the website in general, there may even be fairly rapid growth in traffic.
 To prevent your accumulated rankings from going up in smoke and take advantage of a new website.

 Yes, you can redesign an existing website by making small changes.
 You have to consider the things like set budget, specifications, and timescales to begin the revamping process of a website.